 Understanding and representing the views of installers

 We have worked with our members and with the Department for Business Energy and Industrial Strategy to gain a better understanding of the challenges facing installers and the optimal pathway to greater heat pump deployment.
-Some of our recent market research can be found here.

 Essential skills for all heating installers